MVAD: A Benchmark Dataset for Multimodal AI-Generated Video-Audio Detection: Related Works

 \section{Related Works}

-\subsection{Video generation methods}
+\subsection{Video Generation Methods}

 With the rapid advancement of generative models, particularly diffusion models \cite{dm}, AI-generated video has garnered significant attention due to its broad downstream applications \cite{application,application1}.
 VideoPoet \cite{videopoet} employs a decoder-only transformer architecture to process multimodal inputs and generate high-quality video scenes.
-Both Kling \cite{klingAI2024} and Vidu \cite{vidu2024} adopt the Diffusion Transformer (DiT) architecture to produce high-quality video content across diverse scenarios.
+Both Kling \cite{klingAI2024} and Vidu \cite{vidu2025} adopt the Diffusion Transformer (DiT) architecture to produce high-quality video content across diverse scenarios.

-However, the evolution of video generation technology no longer focuses solely on improving unimodal video quality; it has also achieved a major breakthrough in transitioning from unimodal video to integrated video-audio generation.
+However, the evolution of video generation technology is no longer focused solely on improving unimodal video quality; it has also achieved a major breakthrough in transitioning from unimodal video to integrated video-audio generation.
 Veo3 \cite{veo3AI2025} has pioneered synchronized video-audio generation, marking a significant leap forward in AI-generated video technology.
-Sora 2 \cite{soraOpenAI2025} can natively generate audio that precisely matches the visual content based on text and image prompts, accomplishing tasks such as dialogue generation, lip synchronization, ambient sound effects, background music, and emotional ambiance.
+Sora2 \cite{soraOpenAI2025} can natively generate audio that precisely matches visual content based on text and image prompts, enabling tasks such as dialogue generation, lip synchronization, ambient sound effects, background music, and emotional ambiance.